GoogleCloudPlatform/cloudml-samples/iris/tensorflow/README.md

                                     --train-file $TRAIN_FILE \
                                     --eval-file $EVAL_FILE \
                                     --train-steps $TRAIN_STEPS \
-                                    --eval-steps 100
+                                    --eval-steps $EVAL_STEPS

 ```

-You can run the Tensorboard command to see the results of different runs and
+You can run the TensorBoard command to see the results of different runs and
 compare accuracy / auroc numbers:

 ```
-tensorboard --logdir=$GCS_JOB_DIR
+tensorboard --logdir=$OUTPUT_DIR
 ```

 ## Run Predictions